Accident Investigation and Fraud

 - Hurt Off the Job - Workers get injured off the job, but say they're hurt at work so their workers comp policy covers the medical bills.
 A person might hurt his back at home moving furniture.
 Or maybe sprains an ankle ice skating.
 Then he/she pretends the injury happened at work.

 - Fake Injuries - Some workers simply invent injuries.
 Soft-tissue injuries such as muscle problems with the back and neck are popular scams.
 They're hard to disprove, and thus are easier to get away with.
+See the news release issued by the Minnesota Commerce Department detailing a multi-million dollar scheme to defraud insurance companies through false claims.

 - Old Injury - Sometimes a worker with an old injury that never quite healed will claim he just got hurt on the job.
 A damaged knee or rotator cuff, for instance.